packy/biabam/README.md

  - The separator can be more than one character length(e.g. `'%%%'`).

 ### IMPORTANT:
-In order to use BIABAM you need the uuencode utility, because the script relies on it to do base64 encoding.
+- In order to use BIABAM you need the uuencode utility, because the script relies on it to do base64 encoding.

-BIABAM also requires sendmail or equivalent MTA installed on the system,(for example qmail has a sendmail wrapper).
-If your MTA is not /usr/sbin/sendmail you will have to change the variable SENDMAIL and SENDMAIL_OPTS in the beginning of the biabam file.
+- BIABAM also requires sendmail or equivalent MTA installed on the system (for example qmail has a sendmail wrapper).
+If your MTA is not `/usr/sbin/sendmail` you will have to change the variable SENDMAIL and SENDMAIL_OPTS in the beginning of the `biabam` file.

+## FORK MAINTAINER
+Packy Anderson <PackyAnderson@gmail.com>

-## AUTHOR
+## ORIGINAL AUTHOR
 Mads Martin Jørgensen <mmj@mmj.dk>

-## RELEASE MANAGER
+## ORIGINAL RELEASE MANAGER
 Frederik Juul Christiani <frederik@christiani.dk>

 ## ACKNOWLEDGEMENTS

-  Thanks to:
+### Thanks to:

   - Roman Drahtmüller <draht@suse.de>
   - Stefan Reinauer <stepan@suse.de>